AbhishekJadhav05/armatrix/README.md

 - **Single accent color** — electric chartreuse `#E8FF47` on near-black.
 Used sparingly as structural highlights, not decoration.
 - **Snake-arm visual language** — segmented connector lines with a crawling glowing node run between page sections, echoing the arm's joint structure.
 - **No border-radius anywhere** — sharp corners throughout.
 Intentional and consistent with Armatrix's industrial identity.
-- **Placeholder avatars** — `ui-avatars.com` initialised with the dark brand palette.
-Initials-based, intentional, not broken.
+- **Placeholder avatars** — `robohash.org` set 4 (cat doodles) as default photos.
+Intentional, not broken — swap with real headshots when available.
 - **Path aliases with `_` prefix** — avoids Node module namespace collisions.
 Import origin is unambiguous at a glance.
 - **Max 200 lines / component** — every component has one clear responsibility.
 - **In-memory storage** — appropriate for demo; swap with SQLite + SQLModel in one afternoon.